hellofresh/eks-rolling-update/README.md

 To achieve this, it performs the following actions:

 * Pauses Kubernetes Autoscaler (Optional)
-* Finds a list of worker nodes per ASG that do not have a launch config or template that matches the ASG
+* Finds a list of worker nodes that do not have a launch config or template that matches their ASG
+* Cordons the outdated worker nodes
 * Scales up the desired capacity on the ASG
 * Ensures the ASG are healthy and that the new nodes have joined the EKS cluster
 * Suspends AWS Autoscaling actions while update is in progress